-I have worked for the Dept. of Computer Science and now the Faculty of Engineering and Computer Science since November 20, 1978, that makes it 39 years, 6 months and 2 days.
-If I work here until my normal retirement date of December 1, 2020, I have 923 days to go.
+I retired on November 1, 2022.
+I worked for the Dept. of Computer Science and then the Gina Cody School of Engineering and Computer Science since November 20, 1978, that made it 43 years, 11 months and 11 days.
+I worked 700 days past my normal retirement date of December 1, 2020.

 I was originally hired as a programmer working on CDC Cybers, then became a Vax VMS junkie before seeing the light, UNIX and now LINUX.